MrKinau/FishingBot/README.md

 3. Fill in the config.properties, which generated on the first start
 4. Give a fishing rod to the account you used and place it in front of water (remember you can only fish treasure in open water)

+## Commands
+You can use commands in the console with /\<command\> or as another player on the server writing "\<bot username\>, \<command\>" (replace \<bot username\> with the account username of your bot).
+The Command "/help" or "\<bot username\>, help" displays an overview of all commands.

 ## Features
 - Auto-Fishing Bot
 - Announces Loot/Level (also in Discord if wanted)
-- Check the bots level with "\<username\>, Level?" in the chat (replace <username> with the account username of your bot)
+- Check the bots level
-- Empty the bots inventory with "\<username\>, empty inventory!" in the chat (replace <username> with the account username of your bot)
+- Empty the bots inventory
-- Connect to every relevant minecraft version (realms included)
+- Connect to every (relevant) minecraft version (realms included)
 - Offline and online mode
 - Use the bot console to chat
+- Setup Auto-Disconnect to reduce server-load
+- Automatically execute commands after connecting
 - Want more?
-Feel free to request a feature [here](https://github.com/MrKinau/FishingBot/issues)
+Feel free to request a feature [here](https://github.com/MrKinau/FishingBot/issues) or on [Discord](https://discord.gg/xHpCDYf)

 ## Supported Versions
 - 1.8